East Beirut canton: War of Liberation and territorial Handover to the LAF

-On 1 April 1990, during the War of Liberation, Elias Hrawi’s government mandated Fleet Admiral Elie Hayek to take over LF barracks in the governorate.
+On 1 April 1990, during the War of Liberation, Elias Hrawi's government mandated Fleet Admiral Elie Hayek to take over LF barracks in the governorate.
 This was part of an agreement between Samir Geagea and Hrawi whereby the army would militarily and politically take over 2/3 of the canton (the remaining 1/3 being the Northern governorate and Achrafieh in East Beirut), but the militia’s 10,000 strong force would remain intact for the time being.

 Michel Aoun, however, had publicly stated that he would not accept the handoff or any alliance between the LF and the Hrawi government.
 As the Elimination War was ravaging East Beirut and its suburbs (up to the Metn), the handoff actually began in Keserwan district – at the level of Nahr el-Kalb – up to Barbara.

 By May, however, the LF had taken over the entire coastline from Jounieh to Beirut from Aoun’s troops, completely cutting off naval supply routes.
 In addition, Geagea placed Hayek in an LF barrack in Jounieh as a symbol of his willingness to integrate with the government, defying Aoun’s refusal of any Hrawi-LF alliance.
 These developments, combined with the Syrian army’s support, dramatically shifted the odds in favour of the Taif agreement and its government.

 Support and recognition

-Although the canton was not recognized internationally as a sovereign state nor an administrative region, the region still garnered foreign support from namely the United States.
+Although the canton was not recognized internationally as a sovereign state nor an administrative region, the region still garnered foreign support from namely the United States and Israel.